Confronted with the truth of ourselves, we see all of our successes and failures to access and understand if we really are the person we think we are.

 I had no choice to let it all go and attempt to rejoin life…but it was too late.

-Under Richard Karpel, Yoga Alliance had reached out to me more than once, and wanted “smooth” the waters.
+Under Richard Karpel, Yoga Alliance had reached out to me more than once and wanted “smooth” the waters.
 Yet, they incorrectly tried to say I had broken my word, when in fact, I caught them lying again and again.

-Success and failure are two sides of the same coin, that are both completely interchangeable.
+Success and failure are two sides of the same coin, that is both completely interchangeable.
 They depend on one’s own perspective.
 What someone sees as my failure taught me an awful lot about what I was capable of as a person.
 I found out what true friendship was, that some lawyers are not only great people – they help you navigate tax returns.
 When multiple employees and ex-employees contact you, the adrenaline coursed through my veins.
 I had no choice but to follow where I was being led.
 Pitted against an entire organization that I still feel is completely misaligned.
 This changed me as a person, it altered the entire course of my entire life… for the better.

 In hindsight, I can only see the world from my own perspective and assess my life according to the actions I have taken.